TestGorilla LogoTestGorilla Logo

 The Growth plan costs $499 per month or $379 per month if you pay annually.
 It includes all of Fetcher’s features but limits you to sourcing 500 candidates per year and screening 2,500 applicant profiles per year.
 It’s suitable for hiring campaigns for up to 10 jobs per year.

 If you need more capacity, the Amplify plan costs $849 per month or $649 per month paid annually.
 It offers sourcing for up to 1,000 candidates per year and screening for up to 5,000 candidates per year.
-It’s a good option if you need to hire for 20 or more roles in a single year.
+This would be the preferred option for companies that need to hire for 20 or more roles in a single year.

 Fetcher’s Enterprise plan is designed for companies with hiring needs that exceed the Amplify plan.
 You’ll need to reach out to Fetcher for a custom quote for this plan.